 Man City’s Champions League ban threat

-It’s been common knowledge for a while that Man City are being investigated by UEFA for potential breaches of the Financial Fair Play rules.
+It’s common knowledge that City are being investigated by UEFA for potential breaches of the Financial Fair Play rules.

 One of the main accusations leveled at Man City is that they received a £59.5 million sponsorship payment from the club’s owners, the Abu Dhabi United Group, rather than Etihad Airways.